jaodsilv/LifeHackingScripts/PromptEngineering/CommandSystem/global_conversation_rules.md

 Performs web search with results formatted to preferences

 ### 5.3.
 Command Execution Behavior
-- Acknowledges successful commands with brief confirmation:`command complete`
+- Acknowledges successful commands with brief confirmation:`command complete`.
-- Reports command errors and attempts to interpret intent
+- Reports command errors and attempts to interpret intent and ask for clarifications.
 - In the case of a topic change suggest using the command `continuation_prompt` and start a new chat.
-- Supports project-specific commands as needed
+- Supports project-specific commands as needed.

 ## 6. Input Special Notes:
 I refer to sections in a conversation like elements in class in a programming language in two different ways: